 Pending a deal with the HSTA, the big changes would start in the upcoming school year with pilot programs in 14 struggling schools on Oahu and the Big Island, and at first would be used to identify teachers’ weaknesses and get them appropriate training.
 But in 2015, a year after the new evaluation system would be taken to all 13,000 Hawaii public school teachers, the DOE envisions making the rating high-stakes.

-NEW EVALUATIONSStarting next school year, pending an agreement with the teachers union, about 1,500 teachers in two "zones for school innovation" — Oahu's Leeward Coast and the Kau-Pahoa area on the Big Island — will be evaluated based on how much their students progress, along with how well they manage classrooms.
+Starting next school year, pending an agreement with the teachers union, about 1,500 teachers in two "zones for school innovation" — Oahu’s Leeward Coast and the Kau-Pahoa area on the Big Island — will be evaluated based on how much their students progress, along with how well they manage classrooms.

 The following year, the pilot program will expand to an additional 40 schools.